Poland became a Party to the WHO Framework Convention on Tobacco Control on December 14, 2006.

-The Act of November 9, 1995 on Protection of Public Health Against the Effects of Tobacco Use is the primary law on tobacco control and covers many aspects of tobacco control, including, but not limited to: restrictions on public smoking; sales to minors; production and sale of smokeless tobacco products; packaging and labeling; tobacco advertising, promotion and sponsorship; and sanctions for violations of provisions of this Act.
-Act 8.04.2010 amends provisions of Act 9.11.1995 and expands the list of smoke free places and those places that may have designated smoking areas, and provides sanctions for smoking violations.
-Regulations 26.11.1996, 14.09.2001, 22.06.1998, and 25.05.2000 were issued pursuant to Act 9.11.1995 and govern smoking specifically in buildings under the Ministry of National Defence, Ministry of Justice, and Ministry of Internal Affairs and Administration to regulate smoking specifically in facilities under these ministries.
+The Act of November 9, 1995 on Protection of Public Health Against the Effects of Tobacco Use is the primary law on tobacco control and covers many aspects of tobacco control, including, but not limited to: restrictions on smoking in public places; sales to minors; production and sale of smokeless tobacco products; tobacco packaging and labeling; tobacco advertising, promotion and sponsorship; and sanctions for violations of provisions of this Act.
+The Act was amended several times, and was most recently amended and consolidated in February 2015.
+Decrees have been issued by the Ministry of National Defence, Ministry of Justice, and Ministry of Internal Affairs and Administration to regulate smoking specifically in facilities under these ministries.

 Policy Fact Sheets